ssolan5/Sifter/README.md

 # Sifter
 a Python script that reads AWS GuardDuty alerts stored as JSON files, extracts relevant fields, and inserts the data into a PostgreSQL database.

+Please note: No LLMs were used to generate this code, have coded this project entirely in vim.

 ## Installation and Usage

 Dependencies: